Random $p$-adic matrices with fixed zero entries and the Cohen--Lenstra distribution: Acknowledgments

 \section{Acknowledgments}

+The authors are grateful to the anonymous referees for their helpful comments and suggestions.
 We are very grateful to Gilyoung Cheong for many helpful discussions and valuable comments on the exposition of this paper.
-We thank Andras Mészáros for pointing out a gap in the proof of Theorem 4.1 in the previous version and suggesting to use the tail distribution.
+We thank András Mészáros for pointing out a gap in the proof of Theorem 4.1 in the previous version and suggesting to use the tail distribution.
+We also thank Joonkyung Lee for helpful comments.

 Dong Yeap Kang was supported by Institute for Basic Science (IBS-R029-Y6).
-Jungin Lee was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2024-00334558).
+Jungin Lee was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2024-00334558 and No. RS-2025-02262988).
 Myungjun Yu was supported by the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. 2020R1C1C1A01007604) and by Yonsei University Research Fund (2024-22-0146).